Electrical Engineering, Bachelor of Engineering

 At the Virtual Campus, you learn digitally and with maximum flexibility in small study groups.

-If there is no IU campus near you or if you prefer flexible and digital learning, you can also enroll at the so-called IU Virtual Campus.
+If there is no IU campus near you, or if you prefer flexible and digital learning, you can also enroll at the so-called Virtual Campus of IU.

-At the Virtual Campus, you can attend your electrical engineering classes, for example, through regular video conferences with your fellow students and instructors.
+At the Virtual Campus, you attend your Electrical Engineering classes, for example, via regular video conferences with your fellow students and lecturers.

-Through the IU myCampus learning platform, you get access to study scripts and the virtual library.
-Using the IU LearnApp, you can, for instance, work through your scripts digitally on a tablet.
+Through IU's learning platform myCampus, you get access to study materials and the virtual library.
+By using IU's LearnApp, you can, for instance, work through your study materials digitally on a tablet.

 Advisory Service